 Closed Head Injuries

 Many times, we do not notice an injury that does not have any associated physical signs, such as bleeding or bruising.
 Closed head injuries often occur without any outward signs, and while they may be caused by a significant impact to the head, that is not always the case.
 Even a seemingly insignificant bump can have lasting effects on cognitive health and ability to earn a living.
 If you suffered a closed head injury in the course of your job duties, you should consult an Orange County work injury attorney to discuss any right to recover benefits.
-The attorneys at the Law Office of Joseph Richards have substantial experience helping injured workers pursue the workers’ compensation benefits that they are rightfully owed following closed head injuries as well as back injuries and many other types of injuries.
+The attorneys at Law Office of Joseph Richards, P.C. have substantial experience helping injured workers pursue the workers’ compensation benefits that they are rightfully owed following closed head injuries as well as back injuries and many other types of injuries.

 Our knowledge and experience allow us to anticipate any potential obstacles to recovery of benefits and may assist you in obtaining the maximum amount of compensation to which you may be entitled due to your injury.
 Our main office is in Orange County, while our secondary office is in Riverside County.
 We regularly represent individuals who were injured at work in workers’ compensation cases throughout Southern California.Causes and Symptoms of Closed Head Injuries